philippzach/growth-gpt/knowledge-base/method/02problem-solution-fit.md

 Think of possible solutions that fit the user state limitations, tap into existing behavior, resemble what is already familiar to your target group.
 Take the best from alternative solutions — simulate natural triggers and tap into existing customer behavior, design a solution that is useful (solves a real problem), understandable (resembles what people already know) and accessible (available via the channels where these people are).
 After giving it a first try you will likely realize that you were focusing on a different (less urgent or infrequent) problem, or that the real cause of the situation is worthy of attention.
 Extract repeated keywords (mediums, devices, situations), frequent behavior and emotions.
 That’s your cheat sheet towards a solution with a higher chance of adoption.

-## Working with the canvas.

-General approach.

-1. State your Vision.
-2. Define customer segment.
-3. Fit within customer limitations and differentiate / be better than available solutions.
-4. Solve a frequent*, urgent or costly problem by analyzing its root/cause, fit into frequent*/natural/familiar behavior which is directly or indirectly related to the underlying problem.
-5. Identify triggers that work in real life, and emotions (before/after) to strengthen your communication, so that you can activate your potential customers via online and offline channels, by designing a solution that fits customer limitations, problems and existing behavior.
-6. Your solution might become different over time, adjusting to an ever-changing market landscape, but your Vision should stay the same.